Return to search page.

 Peter White was born near Vera Cruz, Mexico.
 The name he was given at birth is not known, and his actual birth year was between 1830 and 1840, making him about 77 years old when he died in 1917.
 Peter White was brought to the United States by Leslie Combs at the close of the Mexican-American War [Encyclopaedia Britannica].
 Leslie Combs, 1793-1881, was a lawyer and he served as President of the Lexington Danville Railroad in 1855.
 He was a racehorse man and served as President of the Kentucky Association Track in Lexington.
 He was a member of the Kentucky House of Representatives, 1827-1829, re-elected in 1833, served again 1845-1847, and again 1857-1859.
 He was also a veteran of the U.S. Civil War and a member of the Kentucky Militia.
 When Combs received word from Stephen Austin calling for help in fighting against Mexico in 1836, Combs was made a colonel and he formed a regiment of Kentucky volunteers.
 U.S. President Andrew Jackson disbanded the regiment and the group never saw any action.
 When the Mexican-American War began, Leslie Combs was made a general and formed another militia.
 While in Mexico, a Mexican boy became the possession of Leslie Combs.
 The boy was given the name Peter White and he was to be Combs' body servant.
 But once they were in Kentucky, Peter White learned he was Leslie Combs' slave.
 It is not known how many Mexicans came to Kentucky as the slaves of the returning militia men who fought in the Mexican-American War, 1846-1848.

 Peter White is not listed in the U.S. Census prior to 1870; slaves were listed in the Slave Schedules.
 Peter White was not Leslie Combs' first slave or his only slave.
 According to the 1850 Slave Schedule, Leslie Combs owned 8 slaves between 70 years old and 3 months old.
 There were 4 males and 4 females, and 3 of the males were children less than seven years old.
 In the 1860 Slave Schedule, Leslie Combs owned two slaves, a 55 year old female, and a 25 year old male.
 All of Combs' slaves are listed with a "b" [for Black] in the Slave Schedules [slaves were listed by race, gender, and age in the Slave Schedules, not by name].
 According to the Leader newspaper, during the 1850s, Peter White was a jockey who rode Leslie Combs' horses.
 Sometime after the 1850s, Peter White was sold as a slave for $450 to John L. Barkley.
-During his riding days, Peter White said that he had ridden on the race course located on Georgetown Pike [now Georgetown Street] in Lexington, KY.
+In the newspaper article, Peter White said that during his riding days, he had ridden on the race course located on Georgetown Pike [now Georgetown Street] in Lexington, KY.
 Peter White said he rode the thoroughbreds named "Boston" and "Lexington," and both were trained by Jim Shy.
 Peter White also said that he was riding the horse "Lady Wagoner," when the horse stumbled and threw White to the ground, leaving him with a fractured skull and a crushed right hip.
-The injuries ended Peter Whites career as a jockey and he had to wear a steel belt around his hip for the rest of his life.
+The injuries ended Peter White's career as a jockey and he had to wear a steel belt around his hip for the rest of his life.
 Peter White was NOT a Negrito [NKAA entry].

 Classified as a slave, Peter White received his freedom along with other slaves after the American Civil War.
 Prior to his freedom, he had married a Negro slave woman who was owned by the Payne Family, and his second wife was also a Negro.
 In 1867, Peter White was listed as "cld" [for Colored] in the city directory, and his address is given as "w s n Upper b Mechanic and Third [source: p.142 in Maydwell's Lexington City Directory for 1867].
 By the mid-1870s, Peter White lived at 115 W. Short Street and his home was opposite the Baptist Church [sources: p.240 in Prather's Lexington City Directory for 1875 and 1876; and p.200 in Wiliams' Lexington City Directory for 1881-82].
 Within the city directories, Peter White's name would continue to be noted with an * or the word col'd [for Colored].
 Peter White's last address was 313 Wilson Street [source: p.627 in Lexington City Directory 1904-1905, Volume II], and his name was last listed on p.596 in R. L. Polk & Co.'s Lexington City Directory 1916-1917.

 Peter White earned his living as a coachman and he cared for horses, as noted in the census records and as written in the Leader newspaper article.
 It was also stated in the newspaper article that Peter White had 15 children, but this was perhaps a misprint.
 Only 6 children are listed in the census records.
 In the 1870 Census, Peter White is listed as a Mulatto born in Mexico, his wife Manny [Jamima] White is listed as Black, and their three children James, Kate and Peter Jr. are listed as Mulattoes.
 In the 1880 Census, Jemima White is again listed as Peter's wife and there are three additional children all listed as Mulattos: George, Mary, and Lilla.
 In the 1900 U.S. Census, Peter White is married to Eliza White and there are no children in the home.
-Given that Peter White and Jamima White were of different races, the anti-miscegenation laws of Kentucky did not apply because neither was considered white and both were slaves.
-Peter's marriage to Eliza White was outside the anti-miscegenation laws because neither was considered white, and Mulatto was considered a form of Black.
+Given that Peter White and Jamima White were of different races, it was an interracial marriage, but the anti-miscegenation laws of Kentucky did not apply because neither was considered white and both were slaves.
+Peter's marriage to Eliza White was also outside the anti-miscegenation laws because neither was considered white, and Mulatto was considered another form of Black.

 [On a January morning in 1891, Peter White's daughter, Lilla White, laced the breakfast coffee with arsenic and killed her step-uncle Dan Frazier and his wife, but Lilla's father Peter White and her step-mother Eliza recovered.
 Source: "Poisoned" in the Leader, 01/19/1891, p.1, col. 3-4.]